zhang-bei-hai-github/6th-generation-charger-user-manual/README.en.md

-l Replacement of CCM
+- Replacement of CCM

-1.41 No charging fault
+### No charging fault

-l Please contact the supplier to check
+- Please contact the supplier to check

-1.42 Fuse fault
+### Fuse fault

-l Check fuses
+- Check fuses

-1.43 Lightning arrester fault
+### Lightning arrester fault

-l Check or replace SPD
+- Check or replace SPD

-1.44 Termial board abnormal
+### Termial board abnormal

-l Check FZ power supply
+- Check FZ power supply

-l Check FZ communication harness
+- Check FZ communication harness

-l Replacement of FZ
+- Replacement of FZ

-1.45 AC/DC controler fault
+### AC/DC controler fault

-l Please contact the supplier to check
+- Please contact the supplier to check

-1.46 aircondition controler fault
+### aircondition controler fault

-l Check the power supply to the air conditioning control board
+- Check the power supply to the air conditioning control board

-l Check the communication harness of the air conditioning control board
+- Check the communication harness of the air conditioning control board

-l Replacement of air conditioning control board
+- Replacement of air conditioning control board

-1.47 AD unit communicate module fault
+### AD unit communicate module fault

-l Check that the AD address is correct
+- Check that the AD address is correct

-l Check the power supply to the AD
+- Check the power supply to the AD

-l Check AD communication harness
+- Check AD communication harness

-l Replacement of AD
+- Replacement of AD

-1.48 all airconditioner fault
+### all airconditioner fault

-l Check all air conditioning power
+- Check all air conditioning power

-l Check all air conditioning communication harnesses
+- Check all air conditioning communication harnesses

-l Maybe all the air conditioners are broken.
+- Maybe all the air conditioners are broken.

-1.49 Excessive wind speed
+### Excessive wind speed

-l The wind is too strong.
+- The wind is too strong.
 Wait for the wind to die down.

-l The anemometer's broken.
+- The anemometer's broken.

-1.50 main breaker electrical operator fault
+### main breaker electrical operator fault

-l The main breaker is broken, it needs to be replaced.
+- The main breaker is broken, it needs to be replaced.

-1.51 SDV fault
+### SDV fault

-l The SDV is broken, it needs to be replaced.
+- The SDV is broken, it needs to be replaced.

-1.52 Metering device fault
+### Metering device fault

-l Replacement of DC energy meters
+- Replacement of DC energy meters

-1.53 main breaker electrical operator no power supply operation fault
+### main breaker electrical operator no power supply operation fault

-l Check the power supply to the main circuit breaker
+- Check the power supply to the main circuit breaker

-l The main breaker is broken, it needs to be replaced.
+- The main breaker is broken, it needs to be replaced.

-1.54 on maintenance
+### on maintenance

-l The charger is in service mode, note the position of the service button
+- The charger is in service mode, note the position of the service button

-1.55 FLASH fault
+### FLASH fault

-l The flash board in the middle of the CCM is damaged and needs to be replaced.
+- The flash board in the middle of the CCM is damaged and needs to be replaced.

-1.56 RAM fault
+### RAM fault

-l The flash board in the middle of the CCM is damaged and needs to be replaced.
+- The flash board in the middle of the CCM is damaged and needs to be replaced.

-1.57 SECC_PLC communication fault
+### SECC_PLC communication fault

-l Check the power supply of the SECC
+- Check the power supply of the SECC

-l Checking the communication cable between SECC and CCM
+- Checking the communication cable between SECC and CCM

-l Replacement SECC
+- Replacement SECC

-1.58 Parallel contactor fault or module terminal voltage abnormality
+### Parallel contactor fault or module terminal voltage abnormality

-l Check or replace the intermediate contactor
+- Check or replace the intermediate contactor

-l The CCM voltage is not accurate and the CCM AD voltage needs to be calibrated.
+- The CCM voltage is not accurate and the CCM AD voltage needs to be calibrated.

-1.59 smoke sensor fault
+### smoke sensor fault

-l Fire or smoke in the cabinet
+- Fire or smoke in the cabinet

-l The smoke detector is broken.
+- The smoke detector is broken.

-1.60 eletrical locker fault
+### eletrical locker fault

-l GBT charging gun electronic lock abnormality
+- GBT charging gun electronic lock abnormality

-1.61 temperature of cabinet high fault
+### temperature of cabinet high fault

-l High temperature inside the cabinet, need to stop and cool the charger
+- High temperature inside the cabinet, need to stop and cool the charger

-l The temperature sensor is broken
+- The temperature sensor is broken

-1.62 channel specific remote control time out
+### channel specific remote control time out

-l Please contact the supplier to check
+- Please contact the supplier to check

-1.63 Real-time clock RTC fault
+### Real-time clock RTC fault

-l The TCU's battery needs to be installed
+- The TCU's battery needs to be installed

-l Time needs to be calibrated.
+- Time needs to be calibrated.

-l TCU is damaged, please replace the TCU
+- TCU is damaged, please replace the TCU

-1.64 CCM enters start charging
+### CCM enters start charging

-l Charger and vehicle communication is in progress, please wait
+- Charger and vehicle communication is in progress, please wait

-1.65 CCM enters charging time out
+### CCM enters charging time out

-l Communication failure between charger and vehicle
+- Communication failure between charger and vehicle

-l Check and replace the SECC
+- Check and replace the SECC

-1.66 VIN Get failed
+### VIN Get failed

-l Check AC power supply
+- Check AC power supply

-l Check the AC contactor
+- Check the AC contactor

-l Check charging module
+- Check charging module

-1.67 output short circuit
+### output short circuit

-l Charger output short circuit, please check whether the charger or vehicle is short-circuited
+- Charger output short circuit, please check whether the charger or vehicle is short-circuited

-1.68 input phase missing
+### input phase missing

-l AC input phase sequence is wrong, please change the correct phase sequence
+- AC input phase sequence is wrong, please change the correct phase sequence

-1.69 input over voltage
+### input over voltage

-l Input AC voltage higher than charger AC voltage range2
+- Input AC voltage higher than charger AC voltage range2

-l Checking the parameters of the CCM
+- Checking the parameters of the CCM

 <div>
     <img src="image/wps52.jpg" alt="img" style="zoom:100%;" />